USB-C Fast Charging Cables: Your Complete Guide

 We’ve all felt that pang of frustration when a phone is at 5% and a cable suddenly gives out.
 At home it's an inconvenience, but when you're traveling, out on a trail, or relying on your devices in an emergency, a failed cable is a serious problem.
 The good news is that it doesn’t take much effort to prevent this.
 By avoiding a few common habits that stress cables out and knowing the signs of wear and tear, you can protect both your cable and your devices.
 These simple tips will help you keep your gear in top shape, so it's always ready to perform.

-Simple Tips for Cable Care and Storage
+Care and Storage Tips

 The easiest way to protect your cable is to handle it gently.
 When you unplug your device, pull from the sturdy connector head, not the cord itself.
 Yanking the cord puts stress on the delicate connection point where the wires meet the plug, which is the most common spot for damage.
 Also, try to avoid bending the cable at sharp angles, especially near the ends.